Complaint filed in bias attack on Asian mother, child

-PORTLAND, Maine (AP) - The attorney general filed a civil rights complaint against a man who allegedly harassed and threatened a woman and her daughter in a car because they were Asian American in Portland, Maine, last week.
+PORTLAND, Maine (AP) - The attorney general filed a civil rights complaint against a man who allegedly harassed and threatened a woman and her daughter in a car because they are Asian American in Portland, Maine, last week.

 The complaint announced Monday seeks an order prohibiting Troy Sprague from having contact with the woman or her family and instructs him not to violate the Maine Civil Rights Act in the future.
 Sprague, 47, was arrested and charged in the attack last week.